 You know I love a cathedral and I love that we have our very own mini Notre Dame with far less crowds.
 Check it out and make sure to climb the towers and see the spectacular views of the city.
 I always dreamed of getting married there, just another one of life’s little disappointments.
-I had to settle for Scotland instead 😉
+I had to settle for Scotland instead.

 The Wharf has fancied itself right up, let me tell you.
 There are cute restaurants, including Mi Vida which I chose because I always have to fill up on Mexican food when I’m in the states!
 Because, well, Mexican food in Scotland sucks.
-Making guac and margs isn’t brain surgery but for some reason it is nearly impossible in the land of haggis.
+Making guac and margs isn’t brain surgery but, for some reason, it is nearly impossible in the land of haggis.
 Anyway, the Wharf also has concert venues, bars and a giant connect four!

 This is still so pompously amazing.
 It’s filled with boutique shops, overpriced homes and Brat Pack wannabes (If you haven’t seen St Elmo’s Fire then get on that).
-And it has a beautiful waterfront where you can drive up in your boat just to show people you have boat.
+And it has a beautiful waterfront where you can drive up in your boat just to show people you have a boat.

 And now for my NEW favorite thing to do in DC.
 Electronic scooters!
 Shout out to Bird, I love you guys.
 You can pick them up anywhere in DC and I spent a good 48 hours during my trip cruising all over Adams Morgan, Penn Quarter, Georgetown and the National Mall.
 Edinburgh please get on this!

 Yep, that’s me just casually riding around in the center of the free world.